Guidelines for Postdoctoral Appointments

 -

-As described in Rice University policy #438, postdoctoral research appointments at Rice University are limited to 5 years.
+As described in Rice Policy #438, postdoctoral research appointments at Rice University are limited to 5 years.
 Appointments for postdoctoral fellows are limited by the terms of the fellowship.

 - Stipend level